Baraye

 "Baraye" (برای, lit.
-"For" or "Because of") is a power ballad by Iranian singer-songwriter Shervin Hajipour inspired by the death of Mahsa Amini and its aftermath.
-Widely referred to as "the anthem of the protests," Baraye received huge critical acclaim for its vocals and portrayal of the emotions of the Iranian people all around the world.
-At the 65th Annual Grammy Awards the song won the first-ever special merit award for Best Song for Social Change.
+"For..." or "Because of...") is a 2022 power ballad by Iranian singer-songwriter Shervin Hajipour, inspired by the death of Mahsa Amini and its aftermath.
+Widely called the anthem of the protests, "Baraye" received critical acclaim for its vocals and portrayal of the emotions of the Iranian people and diaspora.
+At the 65th Annual Grammy Awards in February 2023, the song won the first-ever special merit award for Best Song for Social Change.
+This award for the year's best protest song is now presented annually.

 Production

 Background

-The song was inspired by the death of a 22-year-old Iranian woman named Mahsa Amini, who was arrested for alleged wearing her Hijab improperly and died in police custody after according to eyewitnesses, she had been severely beaten by religious morality police officers.
+The song was inspired by the death of Mahsa Amini, a 22-year-old Iranian woman who was arrested for allegedly wearing her hijab improperly and whose death in police custody was alleged to have been caused by severe beating by religious morality police officers.
 Amini's death sparked massive global protests and became a symbol for freedom in Iran.
-The "Woman, Life, Freedom" slogan (which was used in the song) became a rallying cry during the protests.
+The slogan "Woman, Life, Freedom", which was used in the song's lyrics, became a rallying cry during the protests.

 Lyrics and composition

-After the death of Mahsa Amini and the start of the protests, an Internet meme was spread through the social media (and Twitter in particular), by which (through phrases starting with the word "for") the users explained their personal reasons for protesting and wishing for regime change in Iran.
+After the death of Mahsa Amini and the start of the protests, a trend began on Iranian social media, particularly Twitter, where users explained their reasons for protesting and wishing for regime change in Iran with posts beginning with the word "baraye", or "for".